Home > News & resources > News > Five areas of research advancing CAR T-cell therapy

 Chimeric Antigen Receptor (CAR) T-cell therapy has been transformative in the treatment of certain blood cancers, offering hope where conventional treatments have been unsuccessful.

 This cutting-edge approach involves engineering a patient's T-cells to recognise and attack cancer cells.
 However, while CAR T-cell therapy has shown remarkable success, it is still in its infancy as a treatment.
-Malaghan Institute scientists Danielle Blud, Dr Patricia Rubio-Reyes, Dr Rachel Perret and Clinical Director Dr Robert Weinkove recently published a review article in Seminars in Hematology which outlines various strategies being implemented both here at the Malaghan and internationally to improve CAR T-cells to enhance therapeutic efficacy while minimising adverse effects.
+Malaghan Institute scientists Danielle Blud, Dr Patricia Rubio-Reyes, Dr Rachel Perret and Clinical Director Dr Robert Weinkove recently published a review article – Tuning CAR T-cell therapies for efficacy and reduced toxicity – in Seminars in Hematology, outlining various strategies being implemented both here at the Malaghan and internationally to improve CAR T-cells to enhance therapeutic efficacy while minimising adverse effects.

 Here are five areas being worked on by researchers across the globe to improve and expand the use of CAR T-cell therapy in the fight against cancer.